UTS-eResearch/arkisto-cloud-aws-serverless/README.md

 This is because if you used docker-compose for Mac.
 Mac OS cannot use localhost it uses the docker name.
 You could also see `host.docker.internal` instead of `localhost`

+- Remove `isBot` from the configuration, it will block AWS health check and never come up

 **Sync Configuration**

 ```shell script